danlou/LMMS/README.md

 Place sense embeddings in data/vectors/.

+**NOTE:** These precomputed sense embeddings were concatenated in the order shown in the 'concat.py' command in this README, not following the order in the diagram below, or in the paper.

 ## Create Sense Embeddings

 The creation of sense embeddings involves a series of steps that have corresponding scripts.
 The diagram below shows how these scripts interact to create the sense embeddings described in the paper.